Get a jump start now by creating an account with our simple online tool.

 Most international students at Harris depend on scholarships from external organizations and government agencies (third party funding) for full coverage of the tuition costs and other fees.
 Securing such funding require candidates to begin the application procedure well in advance of enrollment.
 In order to be approved for a student visa, students need to demonstrate availability of funds.
 Therefore, it is important to research these resources early.
 The Information Resource Center or Educational Advancement Center of your local American Embassy provide useful information through publications, electronic databases and workshops

-Federal assistance is available to US students and permanent residents through loans and work-study.
-Alternative (Private) Loans are also available for domestic and international students from most countries.
+Federal assistance is available to US students and permanent residents through loans (including Alternative or Private loans) and work-study.
+Alternative (Private) Loans are available for both domestic and international students from most countries.

 In addition to the Federal Work-Study Program, the Harris Office of Career Services maintains postings for on- and off-campus employment, as does the University's Office of Career Advancement.
+International students are eligible for many of these positions.
 The University of Chicago undergraduate College often has a need for experienced tutors in such areas as mathematics, economics, chemistry, and other courses.
 These are salaried positions and carry no tuition remission.
 In addition, College Housing has positions for resident heads in the undergraduate residence halls available each year.
 These positions offer room and board.

 Many students also receive aid from third-party funding resources.